rjspencer/docs/theming.md

 url
 :	the URL to override the page's default URL

-	accepted values are any string valid in a URL, the [%id] is always assumed to be at the end
+	accepted values are any string valid in a URL, the [%id] is always assumed to be at the end *(Note: do not start the override URL with a `/`)*

 		{Page:EventList url="shows"}
 			<!-- The events page would now be at /shows, not /events -->